simsip-admin/InApp/index.md

         string purchaseData, string purchaseSignature);

 ### The Implementation
 I won't be showing code in this section - only pointing you to the necessary files in the GitHub repository to add to your implementation.
-Actual code will be exposed in the Code Walk-through below.
+Actual code will be exposed in the Code Walk-through  section below.

 1. Add a Services folder to your iOS and Android platform project.
 2. Add the following file from the GitHub repository ([https://github.com/simsip-admin/InApp](https://github.com/simsip-admin/InApp "InApp")) into each Services folder.